MLK: Next Right Thing

-This past week my husband and I have been remembering 50th anniversary of the death of Martin Luther King, Jr in Memphis, April 4, 2018, and the events leading up to it and afterwards.
+This past year my husband and I have been remembering the 50th anniversary of the death of Martin Luther King, Jr in Memphis, April 4, 2018, and the events leading up to it and afterwards.
 We were both senior medical students in Memphis during those troubled times when the world seemed to be falling apart.
 King left us so many legacies.

 Today I am thinking most about how he started out in the civil rights movement becoming a leader in the Montgomery, Alabama, bus boycott which began in December1955 after Rosa Parks was arrested for sitting in the front of a bus and lasted for 385 days.
 King was 26, the new pastor of Dexter Avenue Baptist Church in Montgomery, the capital of Alabama.
 He supposedly was selected by the African American community to lead the bus boycott because he was new and had not been intimidated by the white community nor had he aligned himself with the various factions in the black community.
 During the boycott, King was arrested and his home was bombed.
 King’s articulate and nonviolent leadership brought him into national prominence.